GluuFederation/docs-gg-prod/docs/source/db-less-setup.md

 ### Creating a Declarative Configuration File

 To load entities into DB-less Kong, we need a declarative configuration file.
-Run following command to create configuration file:
+Run the following command to create the configuration file:

 ```bash
 cd /etc/kong